 Lack of a Proper Drainage System

 When potting your fiddle leaf fig, make sure that the pot has a good drainage system.
 This will help the soil to dry up between watering sessions and prevent wet feet.
 The planter pot should have sufficient drainage holes to let the water out.
 Additionally, you need to add gravel and pebbles at the bottom of the pot in order to prevent the soil from clogging up the drainage holes.

-Pruning Helps Restore the Health of the Plant
+Pruning Helps Restore the Health of of Your Fiddle Leaf Fig

 Leaves that have developed spots or are in varying stages of wilting and falling need to be pruned away using pruning shears.
 Start by pruning back any damaged leaves.
 This will help your plant to send out more nutrients to its healthy leaves, making them stronger.